ans-group/docs.ukfast.co.uk/source/windows/rdp/rdpssl.md

 ![Selected](files/rdpssl/imported.PNG)

-* As with the previous guide, current sessions will now use the new configuration, to ensure users are using the correct connection parameters, please ask them to log of and back on again, alternatively restart the remote desktop service.
+* As with the previous guide, current sessions will now use the new configuration, to ensure users are using the correct connection parameters, please ask them to log off and back on again, alternatively restart the remote desktop service.

 ## Window Server 2016